General program information

 An electricity supplier is a company licensed by the Massachusetts Department of Public Utilities to purchase electricity and related services from the wholesale electricity markets for resale to retail electricity customers.

-If you sign a private contract with an electricity supplier or you participate in a municipal program like the Watertown Electricity Choice, you are choosing an electricity supplier.
-Eversource will use your electricity supplier’s price to calculate the supply charges on your electricity bill instead of their own Basic Service price.
+If you sign a private contract with an electricity supplier or you participate in a municipal aggregation program like Watertown Electricity Choice, you are choosing an electricity supplier.
+Eversource will use your electricity supplier’s price to calculate the Supply charges on your electric bill instead of their own Basic Service price.

 Who is the program's current electricity supplier?